-The Green for Growth Fund18 is engaged in provision of credit lines to financial institutions in Southeast Europe and in the Middle East and North Africa (MENA) for on-lending to private households, homeowners associations, businesses, municipalities and public sector entities to finance energy efficiency measures and renewable energy projects.
-This is the financing framework for the energy efficiency measures and renewable energy sources.
+The Green for Growth Fund is engaged in provision of credit lines to financial institutions in Southeast Europe and in the Middle East and North Africa (MENA) for on-lending to private households, homeowners associations, businesses, municipalities and public sector entities to finance energy efficiency measures and renewable energy projects.
 GGF either provides loans through the local financing institutions in the above-mentioned regions or directly to renewable energy companies and projects, energy service companies, small scale suppliers of energy efficiency and renewable energy services and equipment suppliers.
-The GGF Technical Assistance Facility (TAF) supports the Fund's activity on promotion of energy efficiency (EE) and renewable energy (RE) by providing targeted technical assistance to financial institutions and project developers in conjunction with GGF funding.
-The investments supported with technical assistance that ensure the implementation of improved energy efficiency measures and renewable energy projects produces synergy and long-lasting effect on the investment.
+The GGF Technical Assistance Facility (TAF) supports the Fund's activity on promotion of EE and RE by providing targeted technical assistance to financial institutions and project developers in conjunction with GGF funding.
+The investments supported with technical assistance that ensure the implementation of improved EE measures and RE projects produce synergy and long-lasting effect on the investment.